pow-auth/pow/README.md

 Enables session-based authorization.
 The user struct will be collected from a cache store through a GenServer using a unique token generated for the session.
 The token will be reset every time the authorization level changes (handled by `Pow.Plug`) or after a certain interval (default 15 minutes).

 The user struct fetched can be out of sync with the database if the row in the database is updated by actions outside Pow.
-In this case it's recommended to [add a plug](guides/sync_user.md) that reloads the user struct and reassigns it to the connection.
+In this case, it's recommended to [add a plug](guides/sync_user.md) that reloads the user struct and reassigns it to the connection.

 Custom metadata can be set for the session by assigning a private `:pow_session_metadata` key in the conn.
 Read the `Pow.Plug.Session` module docs for more details.